-- 3. For the purposes of this Request for Standing Offer (RFSO) the Central & Arctic Region has been subdivided into two areas.
-It is DFO's intention to award up to three (3) Standing Offers per area, each for a period from the date of issuance to March 31, 2021, for each of the following two areas: Western Area and Eastern Area.
-The geographic boundary for each of the identified areas is delineated in Appendix F. The total dollar value of all Standing Offers is estimated to be \$3,500,000.00 (HST/GST Included).
-Individual call-ups will vary, up to a maximum of \$250,000.00 (HST/GST included) under exceptional circumstances.
+- 3. For the purposes of this Request for Standing Offer (RFSO) the Ontario and Prairie Region has been subdivided into two areas.
+It is DFO's intention to award up to three (3) Standing Offers per area, each for a period from April 1, 2021 to March 31, 2026, for each of the following two areas: Western Area and Eastern Area.
+The geographic boundary for each of the identified areas is delineated in Appendix F. The total dollar value of all Standing Offers is estimated to be \$10,000,000.00 (HST/GST Included).
+Individual call-ups will vary, up to a maximum of \$350,000.00 (HST/GST included) under exceptional circumstances.
 Proponents should note that there is no guarantee that the full or any amount of the Standing Offers will be called-up; DFO will award call-ups only when the specific services to be provided under the Standing Offer are needed.
 Please refer to Section SP5, CALL-UP PROCEDURE. - 4.
-This procurement is subject to the provisions of the North American Free Trade Agreement (NAFTA)], World Trade Organization Agreement on Government Procurement (WTO-AGP), the Canada-Colombia Free Trade Agreement (FTA) and the Canada-PERU FTA.
+This procurement is subject to the provisions of the World Trade Organization Agreement on Government Procurement (WTO-AGP), the the Canada-Korea Free Trade agreement (CKFTA), the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), and the Canadian Free Trade Agreement (CFTA).